MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 After you review the issues, if you decide not to continue with the data replacement, select **Back.** This returns you to the field mapping page; continue with the steps in [To map fields](#to-map-fields).

-To continue with data upload despite the issues, select **Next.** Note that this choice will disable the auto-refresh aspect of queries that were listed in the **Warning Details** area.
+To continue with data upload despite the issues, select **Next.** Note that this choice will turn auto-refresh off for queries that were listed in the **Warning Details** area.
 The results of the last runs of these queries remain available.

 ## Data validation